Emerging Digital Technologies

 The fourteen emerging technologies mentioned in the table below titled ‘Categories’ were arranged in a ‘Digital Matrix’ of paired technologies.
 This outlines how any two technologies mutually potentiate each other.
-We have 106 such paired options.
+We have 105 such paired options under ‘Categories’ below, as links which can be accessed.
 Based on this, a detailed discussion on each pair is given.
 One can pick any of these technologies and pair it with any other to see the combined force of the merged entity.

 Emerging technologies not only accelerate performance, but provide highly efficient, resource-saving solutions that will help to manage and evolve business.
 Disruptive technologies can be even more useful when they are combined.

 As businesses become digitized and automated, the demand for new tech talent will grow across all sectors.
 The estimated demand in 2020 was 4.4 lakh for new-age tech professionals, while the supply was projected to be 2.4 lakh, according to TeamLease Services.
 IT firms are witnessing a 30% growth in digital deals, 80% jump in cloud spending, and 15% rise in customer experience spending since the Covid outbreak, says Nasscom.